Azure/missionlz/CONTRIBUTING.md

 ### Artifacts

 - Product backlog: The product backlog is defined using GitHub issues.
-Issue templates are in the repo for Issues (new development) and bugs.
-Backlog items (issues and bugs) are grouped into releases and prioritized within each release.
+[Issue templates](.github/ISSUE_TEMPLATE) are in the repo for [backlog items (new development) and bugs](https://github.com/Azure/missionlz/issues/new/choose).
+Issues are grouped into releases and prioritized within each release.
 See the [product owner process](#product-owner-process) for more details.
 - Monthly releases: Each release is defined using a GitHub project.
+GitHub projects are visible on the [Projects](https://github.com/Azure/missionlz/projects) tab of the GitHub site.
 One release is finished each month.
 We plan major themes for each release, but the actual content of a finished release depends on what is accomplished using our Kanban process.
 - Software increment: Each change to the software is implemented as a git commit to the main branch.
 GitHub pull requests are used to define and review each commit to main as a squashed merge (all changes combined into a single commit.)
 See the [development process](#development-process) for more details.

 ### Events